 Two elements make these closet doors unique.
 On the one hand, they provide a modern touch with frosted glass, while also making use of the soft-closing system technology, so that every time the doors shut they do so gently and easily.

 Classic and modern all at once, these sliding glass panel doors work well in creating a solid anchor point for any room.
-They can be used on a closet or even as the main doors for a bedroom or office.
+They can be used on a closet or even as the main doors for a bedroom, office, or any other rooms.

-Not only are double closet doors a great traditional look, but you can also add mirrors (either plain or with squares) to both sides and create a natural extension of the room.
-This way, you get storage space and can make sure that you look your best, too!
+Not only are french doors a great traditional look, but you can also add mirrors (either plain or with squares) to both sides and create a natural extension of the room.
+With these closet door ideas, you get storage space and can make sure that you look your best, too!

 There’s always a way to take classic decor and make it your own.
 One easy way to do that is to use custom glass in your closet doors; geometric shapes appeal to a wide range of people and often offer the most interesting and unique looks of all.

-Few things create such a perfectly clean look as inset sliding doors.
-The traditional wood with a white finish allows this style to go with just about any interior aesthetic.
+Few things create such a perfectly clean look as an inset slide door.
+The traditional wood with a white painted finish allows this style to go with just about any interior aesthetic.
+The shorter doors in this attic room take up the full wall and provide lots of storage space that would otherwise go unused.

 Contemporary Wooden Sliding Closet Doors

 Closet doors don’t have to be complicated.
-Use a simple wooden sliding model with square cutouts and a straightforward, undecorated finish to complete an unfussy look for a bedroom or other space.
+Use a simple wood sliding door with square cutouts and a straightforward, undecorated finish to complete an unfussy look for a bedroom or other space.

 You can keep it simple while also making it your own.
-Use rectangular or “window” style glass cut-outs to make your room feel more open, while also showing off your amazing wardrobe…
+These glass doors use a rectangular window style with glass cut-outs to make your room feel more open, while also showing off your amazing wardrobe.

-This is a version of the accordion-style closet doors.
+This is a version of bi fold doors.
 The main difference is that these are made out of wood instead of a softer material like fabric or paper, making them a bit sturdier than other varieties.
+You can use two or more sets of bifold doors.

 A single closet door by itself — with a clean modern white finish — can create a contemporary look for your floor space all on its own.
-With a metal track and matching silver pull, you can tie the whole thing together easily and simply.
+With a metal track and matching silver pull hardware, you can tie the whole thing together easily and simply.

-If you want to add a little extra modernity to your bedroom, use varying shades of glass (green works really well in a variety of environments) separated by a non-glass component such as bamboo.
+If you want to add a little extra modernity to your bedroom, use varying shades of glass (green work well in a variety of environments) separated by a non-glass component such as bamboo.
 Sometimes, one layer or level just isn’t enough!

 Modern Double Glass Sliding Doors

-Here’s a decor that goes with everything… A pair of glass sliding closet doors with a contemporary black frame to accentuate the design.
+Here’s a decor that goes with everything… A pair of glass sliding closet doors work well with a contemporary black frame to accentuate the design.

-With longer closets and walls, you may need to cover more space with your doors.
-If this is the case, then a series of identical doors can serve your purpose very well; as you see with these concepts here, the bamboo has a notched cutout or pull to make it unique while serving a practical hand-held purpose as well.
+With a larger closet and wall, you may need to cover more space with your doors.
+Take up the full wall if you need to.
+If this is the case, then a series of identical doors can serve your purpose very well.
+As you see with these concepts here, the bamboo has a notched cutout or pull to make it unique while serving a practical hand-held purpose as well.

 Trendy Open Concept Floor to Ceiling Doors